arkabagchi1993/GROMACS_Files/README.md

 #########################################################################
-# Visualization of xvg files #						#
+# Visualization of xvg files #
 #########################################################################

 -------------- With Grace in Linux ----------------------------
 1. Download the xvg files in your local computer.
-2. Open Terminal and cd to the folder where you downloaded the files.
+2. Open Terminal and `cd` to the folder where you downloaded the files.
 3. Type

 		xmgrace <filename>.xvg

 -------------- With Matplot (Jupyter notebook)-----------------
-1. Install jupyter notebook in a conda environment by typing, "conda install jupyter notebook".
+1. Install jupyter notebook in a conda environment by typing, `conda install jupyter notebook`.
 2. Open jupyter notebook and open Python3 kernel (from 'New').
-3. Paste the lines in the "Matplot.py" and click 'run'.
+3. Paste the lines in the `Matplot.py` and click `run`.
 (Change the filename, x label, y label and title of plot according to your requirement)